Dealing with Difficult Clients

 Manage clients’ expectations

 It is crucial that you discover, and help shape, the client’s expectations at the outset of the engagement, and that you continue to manage them throughout the engagement.
-In her article, “How to Handle Difficult Clients,” in the July/August issue of Law Practice Magazine, Justice Carole Curtis notes that clients have expectations not just about results, but also about service, time and costs.
-If the client’s perception of ‘service’ is something more or different than what you provide, the client will always be dissatisfied, regardless of how good your work is.
-It’s your job to manage expectations in each of these areas.
+Years ago, Justice Carole Curtis wrote an article entitled, “How to Handle Difficult Clients,” in the American Bar Association’s Law Practice Magazine.
+In that article, Justice Curtis noted that clients have expectations not just about results, but also about service, time and costs.

 Know your boundaries and set limits

-Often confrontations arise when the unexpected occurs.
-You can reduce many common difficult client situations by being prepared and setting boundaries at the outset of the engagement.
 Clients who can’t abide by your processes or boundaries will often self-identify themselves, offering you the opportunity to explore the situation before a confrontation occurs or the chance to decline the representation.
 There’s no reason to tolerate an abusive client!

 Provide excellent service